 An electronic separation is a form of color separation made by electronically scanning an image.
 Color is detected by sensors, which is stored as digital information that can then be easily separated into individual colors by using computer software.
 The results can be used in a variety of ways depending on whether traditional printing plates need to be made.

 Electrostatic Printing (Electron Photography)

 The Ethernet is a local area network (LAN) protocol developed in 1976 that allows networking over cable systems by transmitting data at high speeds.
 The ephemeral Internet works over the physical Ethernet system.

 Excelsior (Always Upward)

 Exotic is a label given to a place, people, culture, or thing in order to engage interest through emphasizing differences.
 Artistic and literary works have long used the exotic as marketing ploy.
-It plays the human tendency to have a natural curiosity about the unfamiliar against our desire to remain safe from the unknown.
+It plays the natural human tendency to be curiosity about the unfamiliar against our desire to remain safe from the unknown.
 Common traits within humanity are overlooked to exaggerate the difference that will set the exotic apart and ultimately render it inferior to the observer no matter how appealing.
 While outwardly the exotic is usually presented in a positive light, danger lies just beneath its surface for added excitement.
-Unfortunately this type of depiction can also create a rational for the exploitation or destruction of that which is different from us, and it was widely employed to further imperialist aims.
+Unfortunately this type of depiction can also create a rational for the exploitation or destruction of that which is different from us, and the concept was widely employed to further imperialist aims.
 Many postcards were produced with exotic themes.